Amid protests, Duterte to address Congress led by his allies

 Rights groups have questioned the police reports and accused the police of committing extrajudicial killings.

-Monday's protests were expected to highlight outrage over the killings and Duterte's recent pronouncement that he has forged an agreement with Chinese President Xi Jinping to allow Chinese fishermen to fish in the country's exclusive economic zone.
+Duterte has also said he would "educate" critics on the legality of an agreement he said he forged with Chinese President Xi Jinping that allows Chinese fishermen to fish in the country's exclusive economic zone.
 Critics say Duterte's action violated the constitution, which requires presidents to protect the country's territory and sovereign rights.

-Protesters burned a mock Chinese flag hours before Duterte's speech and wore shirts with slogans that read: "The Philippines is ours, China get out."
-Riot policemen, backed by troops, were deployed to maintain order during the main protests.

 Comments